-As lockdown enters another week, people are increasingly feeling the strain on their mental health.
+As the COVID-19 pandemic persists, and governments worldwide putting lockdowns in place, people are increasingly feeling the strain on their mental health.
 For employers, now is the time to step in and offer support.

 We’re living in unusual times.
-With a global population at risk and the economy threatening to wobble, this is the most dangerous pandemic our world has yet faced in the 21st Century.
+With a global population at risk and worries about the economy on the rise, this is the most dangerous pandemic our world has yet faced in the 21st Century.

 It’s understandable, then, that the combined challenges of social distancing and staying healthy have placed a significant strain on people’s mental health.
-While first-time remote workers are getting to grips with isolation, key workers are battling daily to keep the world spinning, and the furloughed must rebuild their whole routine.
+While first-time remote workers are getting to grips with isolation, key workers are battling daily to keep the world spinning, and many are having to rebuild their whole work and social routines.

 At times like this, organisations have an opportunity to show support to their staff, offering up help, introducing useful measures, and generally demonstrating how much they care.